openintents/members/README.md

 **This is the first Blockstack app that allows Blockstack users to pay for a subscription and take full control of it.**

+**Apps accepting membership cards can fully respect their data and privacy.** Only apps accepting credit cards usually depend on payment processors that might be evil.

 ## Road Map

 ### Security & Privacy